KTkatherine/Solving-Problems-with-Java/README.md

 18_Print Array:
         Write a method that takes an array as an argument and loops through each element in the array, printing the value of each element.

+19_Change the original array value:
+        Write a method that takes an array as an argumen, and loops over each array element by 2 and sets it to that element.

+20_